 Because he had spent his life turning trees into something beautiful, he decided it was time to be his own boss.
 He enrolled in the NC REAL program, taking every class they offered.
 He networked, bartered and worked hard to become the go-to guy for custom woodworking.
 His commitment paid off when the Rural Center of NC chose him from over 350 business owners to be their small business success story.
 He was interviewed on tv, radio and in newspapers.
 He was a speaker at the Governors Entrepreneurship Summit.
 His business was growing, but something was missing.
 He had lost that primal link between harvesting a tree and using his hands to turn it into a finished product.
 He stopped buying lumber from Lowes, opting to buy rustic rough-cut lumber from a local sawyer, but he still wasn’t satisfied.

-He trudged along for a year until finally, Chris fulfilled his life-long dream and bought his very own saw mill!
-Today, people from all over bring Chris trees, call Chris to saw their trees and ask Chris what he can make with their trees.
+He trudged along for a year until finally, Chris fulfilled his life-long dream and bought his very own saw mill.
+Today, people from all over bring Chris trees, call Chris to saw their trees, pay him to build something with their trees and ask Chris what they can make with their trees.
 Every piece of furniture or lumber he makes has a story and he can tell them all.
 Finally, that void left in a four-year olds heart had been filled and the man he grew into was fulfilled.

-Chris currently calls Tryon, NC home, where he lives with his wife Amy, daughter EliAnna, two spoiled basset hounds and one very finicky cat.
-Chris is also an Official with the Southeast Gassers Association.
-In the summertime, he and Amy travel with SEGA, experiencing the world’s most authentic pre-1967 nostalgia racing events.
+When not on the road saw milling, Chris calls Tryon, NC home, where he lives with his wife Amy, daughter EliAnna, two spoiled basset hounds and one fat cat.
+Amy is co-owner of Emerge Multimedia, a web design and digital marketing company.
+(Yes, she built this website!
+Contact her to build yours.)
+Chris, Amy and Ellie are also an Officials with the Southeast Gassers Association.
+In the summertime, they travel with SEGA, experiencing the world’s most authentic pre-1967 nostalgia racing events and family time together.